box/developer.box.com/guides/metadata/cascades/force-apply.md

 </Message>

-When a metadata cascade policy already exists on a folder the metadata instance can be force-applied to all items in a folder by calling the [`POST /metadata_cascade_policies/:id/apply`][e_post] API endpoint with the `id` of the metadata cascade policy.
+When a metadata cascade policy already exists on a folder, the metadata instance can be force-applied to all items in a folder by calling the [`POST /metadata_cascade_policies/:id/apply`][e_post] API endpoint with the `id` of the metadata cascade policy.